Narotam-Mishra/react-native-learning/ReadMe.txt

 # It is also possible to set a default parameter value.
 It is also possible to update the parameters from the given screen using the `navigation` prop.
 We can also send data back to the previous screen in the same way.

 # React Navigation's parameters handling provides a seamless way to pass and retrieve data between screens making our navigation structured and more dynamic and responsive to user interaction

+## Lec 76 - Stack Navigation Options (5:02)

+# Some of the options that the Stack Navigator supports

+# We will specify a screen title, styling headers and setting content styles.

+# Every screen in our stack can display a title in the header serving as the handy guide for users to understand their current location within the app.
+By default the `name` prop on the screen component is showcased as the screen title.
+For instance on our devices it displays `Home` & `About` however this can be customized by specifying a `title` option using `option` prop.

+# It is often desriable to style the header to resonate with the application's theme, this includes setting the background color, text color and font-weight among other attributes

+# `headerRight` prop --> provide option to add element in right side of header,

+# `headerLeft` prop --> provide option to add element in left side of header,

+# React Native also provides an option to style the content of our screen using the `contentStyle` option

+# It is crucial to note that above options are for screen specific, on navigating to about screen the styles do not follow.
+For uniform style across all screen in the stack we need to lift these options to the Stack Navigator using `screenOptions` prop.
+After using this option we can see the same styling to the both screens